Most herbalists are self-employed and work from home or run their own practice.

 - marketing and promoting the business

 Most herbalists are self-employed, working full or part-time from home or from their own practice.
 Many work as part of a team of alternative health practitioners for private practices such as specialist and complementary health care clinics and herbal dispensaries.
-Membership with the National Institute of Medical Herbalists (NIMH) allows you to list your services on the website.
+If you are a member of the National Institute of Medical Herbalists (NIMH) you can list your services on the website.

-Undergraduate herbalist courses take three to four years of full-time study to complete.
+Undergraduate herbal medicine courses take three years of full-time study to complete.
 When applying for postgraduate study, undergraduate qualifications in pharmacy, physiology, anatomy, biology, pharmacology, medicine and botany are of benefit.

-Pre-entry experience gained working in a clinic or dispensary is helpful, as is job shadowing local herbalists.
+Work experience gained in a clinic or dispensary is helpful, as is experience of shadowing local herbalists.